luqasz/librouteros/docs/api_analysis.rst

 Api analysis
 ============

 This document aims to cover in depth analysis of routeros API.
 Lines that begin with ``--->`` represent data received from a device.
-Linet that start with ``<---`` represent data send to a device.
+Lines that start with ``<---`` represent data send to a device.
 End of sentence is marked with ``EOS``.

 Succesfull login (pre 6.43)
 ---------------------------